Career Definition for a Geriatric Physical Therapist

 Geriatric physical therapists need to have excellent communication and motivational skills and must be physically fit.
 They should also be organized and need to be able to administer and understand diagnostic tests.
 Patience and sympathy for their clients' conditions are also needed.

 The increased number of elderly people in the U.S. has led to well above average job growth projections for geriatric physical therapists.
 As more people enter retirement and old age, the number of available jobs among all physical therapists, including geriatric physical therapists, is projected to grow by 18% from 2019 to 2029, according to the U.S. Bureau of Labor Statistics (BLS).
 The median annual salary among all physical therapists was reported as $89,440 by the BLS in May 2019.

 Here are some examples of alternative career options:

 Like physical therapists, chiropractors help people with their physical well-being.
 Chiropractors manipulate a person's spine and joints to provide relief from many health conditions.
 Working in this specialized field requires a Doctor of Chiropractic degree and a state-issued license.
-The BLS reported in 2017 that the median salary for chiropractors was $68,640.
-This career field is expected to grow at a faster-than-average pace of 12% from 2016 to 2026, according to the BLS.
+The BLS reported in 2019 that the median salary for chiropractors was $70,340.
+This career field is expected to grow at an average pace of 4% from 2019 to 2029, according to the BLS.

 Those interested in physical therapy who want to concentrate on helping people of all ages gain physical fitness may consider careers as exercise physiologists.
 These workers develop exercise plans based on patients' needs.
 A bachelor's degree is the minimum requirement for exercise physiologists.
 Additionally, some states require exercise physiologists to be licensed, and voluntary professional certification is available in this field.